AdityaBhadoria09/Build-Your-Own-ChatGPT-SOC-2025/week6/README.md

 and then we will move on to milestone 4-
 **Milestone 4**
- Create a simple chatbot that uses the Gemini 2.0 API to respond to user inputs in a conversational way.
+ **Create a simple chatbot that uses the Gemini 2.0 API to respond to user inputs in a conversational way**.
 You don’t need to learn Node.js in depth — just generate the code using ChatGPT and focus on understanding the flow.
 In GitHub upload node js folder (delete packages folder if it is too large) and gif/short video of your local host website in readme file.